Fasciolosis: Mechanism

-The development of infection in definitive host is divided into two phases: the parenchymal (migratory) phase and the biliary phase.
+The development of infection in a definitive host is divided into two phases: the parenchymal (migratory) phase and the biliary phase.
 The parenchymal phase begins when excysted juvenile flukes penetrate the intestinal wall.
 After the penetration of the intestine, flukes migrate within the abdominal cavity and penetrate the liver or other organs.
 F. hepatica has a strong predilection for the tissues of the liver.
 Occasionally, ectopic locations of flukes such as the lungs, diaphragm, intestinal wall, kidneys, and subcutaneous tissue can occur.
 During the migration of flukes, tissues are mechanically destroyed and inflammation appears around migratory tracks of flukes.
 The second phase (the biliary phase) begins when parasites enter the biliary ducts of the liver.
 In biliary ducts, flukes mature, feed on blood, and produce eggs.
-Hypertrophy of biliar ducts associated with obstruction of the lumen occurs as a result of tissue damage.
+Hypertrophy of biliary ducts associated with obstruction of the lumen occurs as a result of tissue damage.

 Resistance to infection

 Mechanisms of resistance have been studied by several authors in different animal species.
-These studies may help to better understand the immune response to F. hepatica in host and are necessary in development of vaccine against the parasite.
+These studies may help to better understand the immune response to F. hepatica in the host and are necessary for the development of a vaccine against the parasite.
 It has been established that cattle acquire resistance to challenge infection with F. hepatica and F. gigantica when they have been sensitized with primary patent or drug-abbreviated infection.
 Resistance to fasciolosis was also documented in rats.
 On the other hand, sheep and goats are not resistant to re-infection with F. hepatica.
-However, there is evidence that two sheep breeds, in particular Indonesian thin tail sheep and Red maasai sheep, are resistant to F. gigantica.Wamae, L.W., 1996.
-Comparative pathogenesis and immunochemistry analysis of Fasciola gigantica infection in cattle and sheep.
-PhD Thesis.
-University of Edinburgh.
+However, there is evidence that two sheep breeds, in particular Indonesian thin tail sheep and Red maasai sheep, are resistant to F. gigantica.